HollyMccoy/CSE_project/README.md

 The collect_quiet_room.py program is a script that will collect quiet audio of your specific environment so that the model classifies your room as quiet when no sounds are being made.

+If more datasets are needed, the augment_data.py script can be used to modify existing wav files to increase the noise levels, shift time, increase or decrease the pitch, and/or speed up or slow down the audio.

 Current accuracy by class of 2D convolutional model: